 So what do you think?
 Does David use the appositive of the first verse of Psalm 8 to praise God or does he put those two words into the line to recommit and even reassure himself?
-He didn’t have to add it.
-This line would have resounded through the ages even if he hadn’t added, “our Lord.”
+He didn’t have to add the line, of course.
+This psalm would have resounded through the ages even if he hadn’t added, “our Lord.”
 So why did he?

-It may be his testimony.
+It may be a kind of testimony.
 It may be that he added it because he wanted the Lord God Almighty, whom he is addressing, to know that the melody rising from the wilderness of earth was his own, someone who worshipped Him, and Him alone.
 David may have wanted to reassure God of his (David’s own) love.
 That would be right and fitting and noble.

 Whatever the case for the appositive, we’ve arrived at the kind of Davidic line that has laid itself foundationally beneath life as we know it on this planet.
-If it’s not in Barlett’s Quotations, it certainly should be.
+If it’s not in Bartlett’s Quotations, it certainly should be.
 There may be others on your or my Top Ten Psalms list, but this line and this psalm, Psalm 8, is a real keeper.
-Put it on a t-shirt.

 The KJV has “excellent” where the NIV has “majestic.”
 Both seem archaic in a culture built, at least in part, on equality.
 Eugene Peterson says, “Your name is a household word,” which is far more democratic; but then, Tide is also a household word.
 I’m not sure we own language sufficient to modify God Almighty.